MacDill AFB paves the way for the future of air refueling with KC-46 groundbreaking

-U.S. Air Force Col. Edward Szczepanik, 6th Air Refueling Wing commander and Florida Congresswoman Kathy Castor host a KC-46 Pegasus groundbreaking ceremony at MacDill Air Force Base, Florida, Jan.
+Hard hats are displayed on the flightline prior to the KC-46 Pegasus groundbreaking ceremony at MacDill Air Force Base, Florida, Jan.
 28, 2025.
-The ceremony marked the start of MacDill’s journey to adapt its hangars, flight line and runways to welcome the KC-46 and phase out the KC-135 Stratotanker.
-(U.S. Air Force video by Airman 1st Class Monique Stober)
+The ceremony marked the start of MacDill’s journey to adapt its hangars, flightline and runways to welcome the KC-46 and phase out the KC-135 Stratotanker.
+(U.S. Air Force photo by Airman Monique Stober)

 |Date Taken: